tapjs/tmatch/README.md

     fields all match.
 15. If the object is a buffer, and the pattern is also a buffer, then return true if they contain the same bytes.
+16. If the pattern is a RegExp, then return true if `pattern.test(object)`.
-16. At this point, both object and pattern are object type values, so compare their keys:
+17. At this point, both object and pattern are object type values, so compare their keys:
     1. Get list of all iterable keys in pattern and object.
 If both are zero (two empty objects), return true.